AdobeDocs/campaign.en/help/v8/audiences/create-filters.md

    ![](assets/add-filter-above-the-list.png)

-If you need to filer on a field which is not available in the form, it in the columns, and filter on that column.
+If you need to filter on a field which is not available in the form, but in the columns, and filter on that column.
 To do this,

 1. Click the **[!UICONTROL Configure list]** icon.